nodemcu/nodemcu-firmware/docs/en/modules/u8g.md

 `disp:drawBitmap(x, y, cnt, h, bitmap)`

 #### Parameters
-- `x`: X-position (left position of the bitmap)
+- `x` X-position (left position of the bitmap)
-- `y`: Y-position (upper position of the bitmap)
+- `y` Y-position (upper position of the bitmap)
-- `cnt`: Number of bytes of the bitmap in horizontal direction.
+- `cnt` number of bytes of the bitmap in horizontal direction.
 The width of the bitmap is cnt*8.
-- `h`: Height of the bitmap
+- `h` height of the bitmap
-- `bitmap`: Bitmap data supplied as string
+- `bitmap` bitmap data supplied as string

 #### Returns
 `nil`